 We maintain a "direct pay" practice and full payment for professional services is required at the time of each office visit (cash, personal check, and major credit cards are accepted).
-The hourly fee for counseling services begin at $120, based on the educational level and experience of each therapist.
+The hourly fee for counseling services range from $120 to $280 per hour, based on the education level and experience of the therapist.
 Dr. Canfield's fee is $280 per hour.
 Although insurance is not accepted in lieu of full payment, upon request we can provide a "summary statement of services" (please carefully read the insurance reimbursement advisory below)

 Estimating the cost of counseling